thesambayo/blog/src/pages/about.md

   </div>
 </div>

-I am also one of the two Golang Community Leader for Toptal, where I foster collaboration, share knowledge, and support developers in mastering Golang.
+I am also one of the two Golang Community Leader at Toptal, where I foster collaboration, share knowledge, and support developers in mastering Golang.

-When I'm not on the job, I enjoy reading, blogging about programming, contributing to open-source projects, watching football, and spending time with my wife watching movies.
+When I'm not on the job, I enjoy spending time with my wife, contributing to open-source projects, watching football and movies, blogging about programming.

 ### Tech Stack
 - CSS (SCSS, TailwindCSS)